 7. How should I prepare for the exam?

-SQA has provided a list of study references for each exam (see the links on the left menu for RQAP-GLP Study References and RQAP-GCP Study References) that lists all of the regulations and guidelines that may be discussed on the exam when you take it.
+SQA has provided a list of study references for each exam that provides all of the regulations and guidelines that may be discussed on the exam when you take it.
 Candidates do not need to memorize all of the references, but successful candidates will be familiar enough with most of the references to answer questions about scenarios in which the references may have some influence on the best solution.
 Some successful candidates have shared with SQA that forming a study group of other individuals studying for the exam has been helpful, allowing them to divide the references and report back to the group on the most important points for discussion.
 SQA does not organize such study groups but has no objection to candidates organizing their own.